 The first 3MT competition was held at UQ in 2008 with 160 Research Higher Degree students competing.
 In 2009 and 2010 the 3MT competition was promoted to other Australian and New Zealand universities and enthusiasm for the concept grew.
 Due to its adoption in numerous universities, a multinational event was developed, and the Inaugural TransTasman 3MT competition was held at UQ in 2010.

 2016 brought an expansion of the Trans-Tasman 3MT competition to include universities in South-East Asia and North-East Asia.
 This regional event is now called the Asia-Pacific 3MT competition, which the University of Adelaide participates in annually.

 Active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

-- Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.
+- Presentations are limited to 3 minutes and competitors exceeding 3 minutes are disqualified.

-- Presentations are to be spoken word (eg. no poems, raps or songs).
+- Presentations are to be spoken word (e.g. no poems, raps or songs).